 Tony Joe White burst onto the national music scene in 1969 with “Polk Salad Annie,” a top 10 hit inspired by Bobby Gentry’s “Ode to Billie Joe,” drawing on his real life experiences in rural Louisiana.
 Over the course of an uncompromising six decade career, Tony Joe kept it down home in both minimal bluesy recordings and gutsy live performances on guitar/harmonica and whomper stomper – his name for a Gibson distortion pedal.

 Tony Joe White went on to record 16 studio records in a career packed with one great song after another.
 On September 28, 2018, White released Bad Mouthin’ (his first all-blues album) on Yep Rock Records, just a one month before his demise at age 75 from a heart attack.
 The Oak Grove, LA native’s songs were often picked for covers by musical luminaries such as Tina Turner, Joe Cocker and Elvis Presley.
 Presley cut three Tony Joe White tracks and the two bonded.
-White related that Elvis would sometimes find him during sessions at Stax asking how to play some ‘bluesy licks.’
-“He’d probably forget them in 10 minutes, but I’d show him anyway.”
+White related that Elvis would sometimes find him during sessions at Stax asking for a few guitar pointers – ‘bluesy licks.’
+“He’d probably forget them in 2 minutes, but I’d show ’em to him.”
 As the King was reinventing his sound in the early 1970’s, his stage shows featured “Polk Salad Annie” replete with Kung Fu stage moves.

 The respect from on high was to continue albeit after decades of a low profile solo career.
 On his long-awaited final release Chuck Berry covered Tony Joe’s “3/4 Time (Enchiladas).”
 The rock and roll pioneer described Tony Joe White to Rolling Stone in 2017 as “vastly underrated,” especially such songs as “Polk Salad Annie,” “Rainy Night in Georgia,” and “The Train I’m On.”